salesforce/secure-filters/README.md

   <div class='USERINPUT'></div>
 ```

-**CAUTION**: this is not the correct encoding for embedding the contents of
+:warning: **CAUTION**: this is not the correct encoding for embedding the contents of
 a `<script>` or `<style>` block (plus other blocks that cannot have
 entity-encoded characters).